AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/engagement-dashboard.md

 SCREENSHOT

-From the graph, View the following details:
+From the graph, view the following details:

 * Links that are added to the weblinks pod.
 * Number of attendees who clicked at least one link.